alncat/opusTomo/README.md

 # Opus-TOMO <div id="opustomo">
 This repository contains the implementation of opus-tomography (OPUS-TOMO), which is developed by Zhenwei (Benedict，本笃) Luo at the group of
 Prof. Jianpeng Ma at Fudan University.
-The preprint of OPUS-TOMO is available at https://drive.google.com/drive/folders/1FcF1PC-0lY2C6DP0zP7K7qhcz_ltn5t-?usp=sharing.
+The preprint of OPUS-TOMO is available at https://www.biorxiv.org/content/10.1101/2024.06.30.601442v1 or https://drive.google.com/drive/folders/1FcF1PC-0lY2C6DP0zP7K7qhcz_ltn5t-?usp=sharing.
 Exemplar movies of the OPUS-TOMO is shown below:
 A part of translation elongation cycle resolved by traversing PC8, which shows the translocation of A/T- and P- site tRNAs to A/P- and P/E- site tRNAs.
 A superb reference for the translation elongation cycle can be found in Ranjan's work, https://www.embopress.org/doi/full/10.15252/embj.2020106449 .